ehharding/rsma-omega/README.md

 **1. Active Inference & The Free Energy Principle (Friston, 2010)** We adopt the FEP as the fundamental "law of motion" for the agent, but we extend it by treating the latent state as a persistent physical-like variable rather than a transient posterior.

-**2. Autopoiesis (Maturana & Varela, 1980)**
+**2. Autopoiesis & Homeostasis (Maturana & Varela, 1980; Damasio, 2010)**
 Agency requires the system to create and maintain the very boundaries that define it.
-In RSMA-Ω, this is achieved through self-consistency constraints that are themselves subject to slow-scale optimization.
+We introduce **Homeostatic Integrity** as an explicit energetic pressure, forcing the agent to manage its internal metabolic state.

 **3. Energy-Based Deep Learning (LeCun, 2006; Scellier & Bengio, 2017)**
 We move beyond backpropagation-through-time towards Equilibrium Propagation, where learning is the process of shaping the energy landscape such that desirable behaviors correspond to low-energy fixed points.